Here is a fresh perspective on how less can be more when deciding what appliances to include in a remodeled kitchen.

-Plus, what we need to store in the kitchen has increased as well, she added.
+Plus, what we need to store in the kitchen has increased, she added.
 “We may have lost the pressure cookers of 40 years ago, but we added the Mixmaster, the blender, the pasta machine, two sets of dishes, three types of wine glasses, espresso cups, the waffle maker, the cool serving platters, the George Foreman grill, micro-graters for peeling, 15 different styles of spatulas, wooden spoons and knives, and coffee mugs threatening to populate the world!”

 While clients may want the biggest sizes and assortment of appliances, Morisseau notes that the design process is the time to realistically size their suitcases and draw the appliance door swings and/or the dimensions of fully opened doors on the plans to prevent collisions and bottlenecks when more than two people are working in the kitchen.
-Here are her tips for how to avoid the over-appliancing trap:
+Here are her tips for how to avoid the over-appliance trap:

-2.Homeowners should think through how they will actually cook in the kitchen.
-If they imagine cooking one of their favorite recipes in their new kitchen before the design is finalized, it might be an eye-opener.
+- Homeowners should think through how they will actually cook in the kitchen.
+It might be an eye-opener if they imagine cooking one of their favorite recipes in their new kitchen before the design is finalized.

-3.Consider combining appliances where possible, such as a microwave combined with the oven and warming drawer.
+- Consider combining appliances, such as a microwave combined with the oven and warming drawer.

-5.Decent lengths of counter between appliances means decent landing and drawer spaces, which also means decent wall cabinets for, yes, all those coffee cups.
+- Decent lengths of counter between appliances mean decent landing and drawer spaces, which also means decent wall cabinets for all those coffee cups.